THE GENERAL SOCIETY

 Future Lectures in 2019

-On February, Feb 1st, Irene O’Garden will describe her riveting new memoir, Risking The Rapids: How My Wilderness Adventure Healed My Childhood.
-Advance registration is necessary, please click here to register.
+On February, Feb 1st, Irene O’Garden described her riveting new memoir, Risking The Rapids: How My Wilderness Adventure Healed My Childhood.

-On March 12, Artisan Jeff Wasson, an artist who specializes in making historical reproductions of medieval armor, will discuss his trade.
+On Tuesday, March 12, Artisan Jeff Wasson, an artist who specializes in making historical reproductions of medieval armor, will discuss his trade.
+To register, please click here.

-On March 26th, acclaimed Korean Chef, Sohui Kim will describe her profession and talk about her restaurant and her latest book, The Good Fork.
+On Tuesday, March 26th, acclaimed Korean Chef, Sohui Kim will describe her profession and talk about her restaurants, her projects and her cookbooks, The Good Fork and Korean Home Cooking.
+To register, please click here.

-On April 2nd, Julie Dobrow, will speak about the fascinating lives of Mabel Loomis Todd, Emily Dickinson’s first editor, and her daughter Millicent Todd Bingham in Born Too Soon, Born Too Late, presented in partnership with the Victorian Society.
+On Tuesday, April 2nd, Julie Dobrow, will speak about the fascinating lives of Mabel Loomis Todd, Emily Dickinson’s first editor, and her daughter Millicent Todd Bingham in Born Too Soon, Born Too Late, presented in partnership with the Victorian Society.
+Free admission.
+To register, please click here.

 All lectures begin at 6.30 p.m.
 Additional lectures will be added.